-Reporting and Paying Tax
+Reporting and paying PST

-Whether you are a business, accountant or bookkeeper, you have the following options for reporting and paying PST and municipal and regional district tax (MRDT) (if applicable).
+You have the following options for reporting and paying PST and MRDT (if applicable):

-However, if your business has $1.5 million or more in total Canadian sales and leases in the last 12 months, you must file your tax returns and pay your taxes electronically.
+If your business has $1.5 million or more in total Canadian sales and leases in the last 12 months, you must file your tax returns and pay your taxes electronically.

 Your completed tax return and payment must be received on or before the last day of the month following the end of the reporting period.

 If the due date falls on a weekend or a B.C. statutory holiday, your tax return and payment are due the first business day following the due date.

 If you’ve signed up for an eTaxBC account, you’ll receive an email from us when your return(s) are ready.
 You won't receive a paper return.
 You can log on to eTaxBC 24 hours a day, 7 days a week to report and pay your taxes.
 This is the easiest and fastest way to report and pay.

 If you report and pay tax in person or by mail, you will receive a paper return from us when it’s time to report and pay your taxes.
 If you don’t receive your return in time, you can complete a blank form:

 - Provincial Sales Tax Return (FIN 400) (PDF)